-6.3.2 Proportion of bodies of water with good ambient water quality (Tier II)
+6.3.2 Proportion of bodies of water with good ambient water quality (Tier II).

-- their respective capacities,
+- Their respective capacities,

-- indicator reporting coverage as capacities evolve.
+- Indicator reporting coverage as capacities evolve.

-- dissolved oxygen (surface water)
+- oxygen (surface water)

-- electrical conductivity (surface water and groundwater)
+- salinity (surface water and groundwater)

-- nitrogen/nitrate (surface water and groundwater)
+- nitrogen (surface water and groundwater)

 - phosphorus (surface water)

-- pH (surface water and groundwater)
+- pH (surface water and groundwater

 The Global Environment Monitoring Systems supports the collection of in situ data on water quality.
-As European countries already report through the EEA under the European Water Framework Directive there is a current effort to ensure alignment in order to reduce the reporting burden.

 6.3.2 Freshwater Quality Monitoring Programme Design Course